Morong, Rizal: Puente de San Geronimo

 The original Bridge of Morong was made of adobe stones, shaped and placed together, forming an arch over the river.
 The strength and stability of the bridge came from the weight of its wedge-shaped stone blocks and its upright position.
 The stones were cemented with mortar, a mixture of fine sand, lime, molasses and juice of ground puso-puso leaves.
 Heavy piers of the arch were planted on the opposite banks of the river.
 No metals were used during its construction from 1696 to 1701.

 St. Jerome Parish Church

-The Catholic church was constructed by men,women and children from stones dug from a hill called Kay Ngaya; lime from the stones of the mountain Kay Maputi; sand and gravel from Morong River; and timber were contributed by the townspeople.
+The Catholic church was constructed by men, women and children from stones dug from a hill called Kay Ngaya; lime from the stones of the mountain Kay Maputi; sand and gravel from Morong River; and timber which were contributed by the townspeople.

 Irrigation works

 In 1850, Fr.
 Maximo Rico drew the plan of the irrigation dam at Uugong where it drew water from the falls and supervised the construction of the irrigation canal from Uugong dam to the ricefield in San Pedro.
 The canal measured 501 meters long and 2.1 meters deep.
 Other sources say that the construction started by Franciscan priests in 1848.